QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

 * In general, you should be creating functions when working with `.jl` files, and the distinction generally won't apply

-For more information on using globals outside of Jupyter, (`see variable scoping documentation <https://docs.julialang.org/en/v1/manual/variables-and-scoping/>`_), though these rules are likely to change in interactive modes in Julia 1.1
+For more information on using globals outside of Jupyter, (`see variable scoping documentation <https://docs.julialang.org/en/v1/manual/variables-and-scoping/>`_), though these rules are likely to become consistent in a future version

 Functions
 ---------------